Sakura Haruno's POV

 It was actually very annoying.
 He was just a regular guy who probably will flirt his way into some girl's pants, but I just can't stop thinking about him.
-I mean, I just met him like half an hour ago—actually I didn't even meet him—I just made eye contact with him, then he gave me a some type of smirk, w but still it was really hot and I remember not being able to breath and why am I still thinking about him?
+I mean, I just met him like half an hour ago- actually I didn't even meet him- I just made eye contact with him, then he gave me a small smile, which wasn't really a smile but a smirk, but still it was really hot and I remember not being able to breath and –why am I still thinking about him?

 I need to get him out of my head.
 I bet I'm just delusional from lack of food; I mean I did forget breakfast, and breakfast is the most important meal of the day.
 So food.
 That's most definitely the reason.
 I need food.

-Food was not the answer.
-It just kept my brain functioning enough to process thoughts about—guess who?
-A stupid really good-looking person that I haven't even met.
+Wrong- Food was not the answer.
+It just kept my brain functioning enough to process thoughts about- guess who?
+Stupid- really- good-looking person that I haven't even met.

 So, not only was I annoying myself, but I also was embarrassing myself.
-We were eating lunch by our lockers ("we" being Ino, Hinata, and a couple other friends) and Ino was talking about how her math class was.
+We were eating lunch by our lockers (where we usually do… "we" being Ino, Hinata, and a couple other friends) and Ino was talking about how her math class was.
 This is how it went:

-Ino: But the seating plan wasn't bad—the teacher put me really close to this gorgeous guy.
-I mean, can you say sexy?
+Ino: But the seating plan wasn't bad- the teach put me really close to this gorgeous guy.
+He was so hot!
 What was his name?
-Started with a 's' or something?
+Sake or something?

-And I am definitely not a fan girl.
-Especially over some random guy.
+And I am definitely not a fangirl.
+Especially over some guy.

 "Hi Naruto, how was your summer?"
-I answered quickly, trying to fight down the stupid butterflies beginning to take flight in my stomach.
+I answered quickly, trying to fight down the stupid butterflies fluttering around my insides.

-"Not bad.
-My friend moved over here in the summer though.
+"Awesome!
+My friend moved over here in the summer!
 Have you seen him yet?"

 "Er, what's his name?"
 I asked, although I think I had a pretty good idea who it was.

-That explained why Sasuke was already so popular; he was friends with Naruto ( and it could also be the fact that Sasuke was, well Sasuke).
+Can I not go an hour without this guy entering my mind?
+I guess not.
+Oh well, that explained why Sasuke was already so popular; he was friends with Naruto (it could also be the fact that Sasuke is incredibly good- looking).

 "Yeah, he's in my art class," I replied, trying to pretend that it wasn't a big deal that I saw him.
 But when a huge smile formed across Naruto's face, I couldn't help but smile as well.

-"So you met that bastart, huh?
-Our families went on a cruise together this summer together and he was actually kind of fun to be around!"
-I now noticed that Naruto was even more tanned than he usually is—I guess he got that from the cruise.
-As Naruto passed by my seat, he stumbled and his hand landed on my shoulder for balance.
+"You did meet him!
+Our families went on a cruise together this summer, it was so cool!"
+I now noticed that Naruto was even more tanned than he usually is- I guess he got that from the cruise.
+But then why is Sasuke really pale?
+I mean, he had to be out in the sun sometime- what about swimming?
+The thought of Sasuke swimming without a top on entered my mind, and I wanted to drool.
+But as Naruto passed by my seat, he stumbled and his hand landed on my shoulder for balance.
 A small tingle crawled up my arm to the place he touched and my mind went blank.
+Sasuke who?

 "Sorry Sakura!"
 Naruto apologized as he continued past me.

-When I walked into the science lab, I didn't notice him at first—he was blocked by a wall of people, most of them girls—one in particular I really didn't like: the vomit-inducing Karin.
+When I walked into the science classroom, I didn't notice him at first- he was blocked by a wall of people, most of them girls- one in particular I really didn't like- Karin.

 It was after I sat down though when I finally noticed him behind the ogling-girl-barrier.
-He was a lot closer this time, and geez, he is so gorgeous.
-I contemplated joining the other people surrounding him, but I had enough common sense to know that doing that would make me into another one of those stupid, giggling girls (cough—Karin—cough) and I definitely didn't want to be one of those.
+He was a lot closer this time, and WOW, he is so gorgeous.
+I contemplated joining the other people surrounding him, but I had enough common sense to know that doing that would make me into another one of those stupid, gaggling girls (cough-Karin)- and I definitely didn't want to be one of those.
 I might have been one of those girls in middle school, but that was before I realized how idiotic I must have looked.

 I was once again daydreaming about Sasuke when Ino sat down beside me.
 Well, at least I had a friend to distract me from him.
-But of course the first thing Ino said was:
+But, noooooooo.
+The first thing Ino said was,

-When the bell did ring, I grabbed my books quickly and was determined to leave before I found myself dumbly staring at at him again.
-But Sasuke was heading out the door in front of me, and I couldn't resist the tantalizing temptation to "accidentally" brush against him while walking by too.
+So, I finally got through class by focusing on not looking at Sasuke.
+When the bell did ring, I grabbed my books quickly and was determined to leave before I found myself dumbly staring at Mr. Gorgeous again.
+But Sasuke was heading out the door in front of me, and I couldn't resist the inner- me because the real me wanted to "accidentally" brush against him while walking by too.
 So I did.
-I picked up my pace just a little more until I felt my shoulder abruptly connect with his.
+I picked up my pace just a little more until I felt my shoulder softly connect with his.
 You know in instrumental when Naruto put his hand on my shoulder and there was a tingle?

 Well this was like a shock.